njpatel/APL/doc/functions/index.md

 ---
 # Function types

 **Functions** are reusable queries or query parts.
-Kusto supports several kinds of functions:
+APL supports several kinds of functions:

 * **Stored functions**, which are user-defined functions that are stored and managed